Honda CR-V: First generation (1995)

 Indonesian market CR-V was released in 1999 as a locally assembled model.
 Honda customized the model for sale to include a face-to-face third-row seating, making it a seven-seater vehicle to take advantage of the tax regulations in the country.
-The rear foglamp was also re-configured as a fourth and fifth brake light.
+The rear foglamp was also reconfigured as a fourth and fifth brake light.

 Facelift

-In 1999, for the 2000 model year, the European, Australian and Asian CR-V models featured more drastic changes.
+For the 2000 model year, the European, Australian and Asian CR-V models featured more drastic changes.
 Exterior alterations included a new front bumper, smoothed off rear bumper, and a smaller plastic radio antenna on the rear of the roof.
-"Nighthawk Black" was added to the list of paint choices, while "Passion Orange" disappeared.
-New dark blue pearl and red pearl shades replaced the former solid red and metallic blue hues.
+Some of the paint options changed.
 European models received an enlarged Honda emblem on the front grille, and a new metallic yellow paint in certain markets.

 The engine was changed to the 2.0 L B20Z engine, producing 147 hp at 6,200 rpm and 133 lbft of torque at 4,500 rpm.
 This improved performance for the 3200 lb vehicle.
 Fuel economy of 23 mpgus city/28 mpgus highway (US) and price were not affected by the increase in power, which was the result of a higher compression ratio (9.6:1 compared to the B20B's 8.8:1), a new intake manifold, and slightly higher lift on the intake valves.
 This 16 percent increase in power resulted to a faster 0-60 mph of 8.6 seconds on the 5-speed manual 4wd.

 In 2000, an SE (Special Edition) model was introduced in North America.
-The SE featured body-colored bumpers and side moldings, a body-colored hard spare tire cover, leather upholstery, CD/cassette audio deck, rear privacy glass, and chrome grille accent.
+The SE featured body-coloured bumpers and side moldings, a body-coloured hard spare tire cover, leather upholstery, CD/cassette audio deck, rear privacy glass, and chrome grille accent.
 Until 2001, the CR-V sold more than any other vehicle in its class.
-The North American models also received new exterior colors including Naples Gold Metallic and Taffeta White.
+The North American models also received new exterior colours including Naples Gold Metallic and Taffeta White.
 Electron Blue was introduced in 2000 to replace Submarine Blue Pearl, while Satin Silver Metallic replaced Sebring Silver Metallic in 2001.
 However, that year, sales of the Ford Escape and its clone, the Mazda Tribute, surpassed those of the CR-V.

 The Australian higher specification model was called the "Sport".
-It was added at the time of the first facelift and included body-colored bumpers, mirrors, door handles, and hard rear spare wheel cover.
+It was added at the time of the first facelift and included body-coloured bumpers, mirrors, door handles, and hard rear spare wheel cover.
 It also included alloy wheels, roof rails, and a large glass sunroof.
 The CR-V became the country's best-selling SUV in 2000, outselling the Toyota Land Cruiser for the first time.